 - How fast does it charge?
-A standard Qi charging pad may take a really long time to fully charge a device.
+A standard Qi charging pad may take a long time to charge a device fully.
 To get the fastest charging possible, a first-party charger is definitely the better way to go.
-Some third-party chargers offer fast charging capabilities, but that’s mostly for Samsung flagships and iPhones.
+Some third-party chargers offer fast charging capabilities, but that’s mainly for Samsung flagships and iPhones.

 - How many devices do you need to charge wirelessly?
 Smartphones aren’t the only devices that can be charged wirelessly.
-You can also drop accessories like wireless earphones and smartwatches on a wireless charging pad to make sure they don’t run out of juice.
-Instead of getting multiple charging pads, you can opt for dual or trio pads that let you charge two or three devices at the same.
+You can also drop accessories like wireless earphones and smartwatches on a wireless charging pad to ensure they don’t run out of juice.
+Instead of getting multiple charging pads, you can opt for dual or trio pads that let you simultaneously charge two or three devices.

 OEM vs third-party wireless chargers

-Third-party phone accessories usually offer a better deal, be it in terms of features or price.
+Third-party phone accessories usually offer a better deal in terms of features or price.
 Things are different with wireless chargers, though.
 An OEM wireless charger will likely provide the best experience.
 This is particularly true for devices that support fast wireless charging.
-For example, you will only get OnePlus’ fantastic Warp Charge 50 speeds with the OnePlus charger and fast wireless charging for the Pixel 6 series with the new version of the Pixel Stand.
+For example, you will only get OnePlus’ fantastic Warp Charge 50 speeds with the OnePlus charger and fast wireless charging for the Pixel 7 series with the new version of the Pixel Stand.

-Third-party wireless chargers are playing catch up, so it won’t be long before there are a lot more options available.
+Third-party wireless chargers are playing catch up, so it won’t be long before many more options are available.
 For example, some accessory makers have already released chargers that support Samsung’s fast wireless charging feature, and a few provide good charging speeds for Pixels and iPhones.

 Even if the charging isn’t the fastest, a third-party accessory will probably have the price advantage.
-However, it’s important to be extra careful when looking to buy a charging accessory in particular.
-A bad charger could cause irreparable damage to your device.
+However, it’s important to be extra careful when buying a charging accessory in particular.
+A lousy charger could cause irreparable damage to your device.

 Things to look for when buying third-party accessories